invar7613/Atlas-url/readme.md

 The vendor bond is a fee that is required to become a vendor on Atlas Market.
 This fee is required to prevent scammers from becoming vendors.
 The vendor bond is not refundable in any circumstance.

+# Before you buy

+Before you buy a product, you should always check the vendor's profile.
+You can do this by clicking on the vendor's name on the product page.
+This will take you to the vendor's profile page where you can see the vendor's level, reviews and other information.

+It is advised to only buy from vendors with a high level and good reviews.
+This will reduce the risk of getting scammed.
+# Buying a product

+There are three types of products on Atlas market and each type has a different buying process.

+    Physical products
+    Digital products
+    Autoproducts

+# Physical products

+Physical products are products that are shipped to you.
+When you buy a physical product, you will be asked to enter your shipping address.
+You can also enter a custom shipping address if you want to ship the product to a different address.

+    Shipping addresses are automatically encrypted using the vendor PGP key.
+This means that only the vendor can decrypt your shipping address and no one else.

+# Digital products

+Digital products are products that are sent to you digitally.
+When you buy a digital product, the vendor will accept your order and send you a message with the product.
+You can find this message in the order page.
+Autoproducts

+Autoproducts are products that are automatically delivered to you.
+When you buy an autoproduct, the system will automatically accept your order and send you a message with the product.
+You can find this message in the order page.
+Payment methods

+# Atlas supports two payment methods:

+    Bitcoin
+    Monero

+You can choose the payment method on checkout.
+If you choose Bitcoin, you will be given a Bitcoin address to send your payment to.
+If you choose Monero, you will be given a Monero address to send your payment to.
+Order status

+Once you have placed an order AND paid for it, the order will be marked as paid.
+The vendor will then accept your order and mark it as accepted.
+The vendor will then ship the product and mark the order as shipped.
+If you have any problems with the order, you can open a dispute and mark the order as disputed.
+If the dispute is resolved, the order will be marked as resolved.
+If the dispute is not resolved, the order will be marked as cancelled.
+Reviews

+Once you have received your product, you can leave a review for the vendor.
+You can do this by going to the order page and entering your review.
+This will help other users know if the vendor is trustworthy or not.
+Marking your order as received

+Please once you have received your product, mark your order as received.
+This will help the vendor get their funds.
+You can do this by going to the order page.
+If you do not mark your order as received, the order will be automatically marked as received after 7 days.
+This is to prevent vendors from not getting their funds.

 # The Atlas Market Admins pgp key

 -----BEGIN PGP PUBLIC KEY BLOCK-----